 Roy StricklandProfessor of Architecture

-Mr. Strickland specializes in resilient urban design, housing, public space, school and community design and the use of narrative film in architectural and urban design.
-His work has been featured in The New York Times, Progressive Architecture, Architectural Record and The Atlantic Cities and has been exhibited at The Architectural League of New York, MIT, Columbia University, the Rhode Island School of Design, the University of Washington (Seattle) and UCLA.
-He is former director of Columbia University’s Urban Design Program and chair of the S.M.Arch.S.
-Curriculum Committee at MIT’s School of Architecture and Planning.
+Strickland specializes in resilient urban design, housing, public space, school and community design, and the use of narrative film in architectural and urban design.
+His work has been featured in The New York Times, Progressive Architecture, Architectural Record, and The Atlantic Cities, and has been exhibited at The Architectural League of New York, the Massachusetts Institute of Technology (MIT), Columbia University, the Rhode Island School of Design, the University of Washington, and the University of California, Los Angeles.
+He is the former director of Columbia University’s Urban Design Program and chair of the Master of Science of Architectural Studies Curriculum Committee at MIT’s School of Architecture and Planning.

-As founder and director of the New American School Design Project at MIT and the University of Michigan Mr. Strickland has developed the City of Learning [COL] design and planning strategy that has been applied to schools and school systems across the United States.
+As the founder and director of the New American School Design Project at U-M and MIT, Strickland has developed the City of Learning (COL) design and planning strategy that has been applied to schools and school systems across the United States.
 COL embraces educators’ research that healthy neighborhoods support successful learning and makes school design and programming holistic by integrating the planning of schools with that of communities.
-By doing so it identifies schools as a potent force in urban revitalization as it expands preK-12 educational options and has shaped the planning and delivery of more than $1-billion in school and community development projects nationwide.
+By doing so it identifies schools as a potent force in urban revitalization as it expands pre-K-12 educational options and has shaped the planning and delivery of more than $1 billion in school and community development projects nationwide.